-Decision to Include a Presumption of Imprudence.
-Those in favor of the presumption of imprudence argued that the presumption will curb the temptation a charity might have to spend endowment assets too rapidly.
-Although the presumption would be rebuttable, and spending above the identified percentage might, in some years and for some charities, be prudent, institutions will likely be reluctant to authorize spending above seven percent.
-In addition, the presumption will give the attorney general guidance in enforcing the prudence standard.
+Decision Not to Include a Presumption of Imprudence.
+The Drafting Committee considered including in UMIFA (200-) a presumption of imprudence for spending above seven percent of the asset value of the fund.
+The Drafting Committee considered several potential benefits of including such a provision.
+A presumption might curb the temptation Those in favor of the presumption of imprudence argued that the presumption will curb the temptation a charity might have to spend endowment assets too rapidly.
+Although the presumption would be rebuttable, and spending above the identified percentage might, in some years and for some charities, be prudent, institutions would will likely be reluctant to authorize spending above seven percent.
+In addition, Tthe presumption would will give the attorney general guidance in enforcing the prudence standard.

 The Drafting Committee also heard arguments against including a presumption of imprudence in the statute.
 A fixed percentage in the statute might be perceived as a safe harbor and could lead institutions to spend more than is prudent.
-Although the provision should not imply that spending below seven percent will be considered prudent, some charities might interpret the statute in that way.
+Although the provision should not imply that spending below seven percent-is will be considered prudent, some charities might interpret the statute in that way.
 Decision makers might be pressured to spend more than is prudent, or might be willing to make spending decisions without adequate analysis.